mailbox171/fctfoke-v04/readme.md

 ### Components

-From Terraform point of view, we have two *components* 100-fr
+From Terraform point of view, we have two *components*

+   100-fr

    200-core

-The are arrenged in a LAYERED ARCHITECTURE, with 100-fr being the bottom layer Therefore, PLEASE CREATE AND DESTROY IN REVERSE ORDER Create      100-fr   -->  200-core
+They are arrenged in a LAYERED ARCHITECTURE, with 100-fr being the bottom layer Therefore, PLEASE CREATE AND DESTROY IN REVERSE ORDER

+   Create      100-fr   -->  200-core

    Destroy    200-core -->  100-fr